bhavneets971-bit/Quantitative/Rolling/README.md

 ---

-## Results Summary

-Several clear and consistent patterns emerge from the rolling observation error variance estimates.

-- **Strong maturity dependence**
-  Observation noise varies substantially across maturities.
-Short-term yields exhibit the highest variance, while longer maturities display lower and smoother noise profiles.
-  This ordering remains stable across the sample.

-- **Pronounced regime change at the short end**
-  Very short maturities, particularly at the front of the curve, show a marked decline in estimated observation noise over time.
-This shift occurs gradually and is consistent across nearby short maturities, suggesting a structural improvement in market liquidity or data quality rather than estimation noise.

-- **Relative stability of the long end**
-  Longer-dated maturities exhibit comparatively low and slowly evolving observation variance.
-Changes over time are modest and occur smoothly, indicating a more stable measurement environment at long horizons.

-- **Clear time variation in noise magnitude**
+## Key Empirical Findings

+### 1. Strong Time Variation in Observation Noise

-  Observation error variance is not constant over the sample.
-Instead, it evolves gradually, with identifiable periods of higher and lower measurement uncertainty that affect multiple maturities simultaneously.
+Observation error variance is clearly non-stationary over the sample period.

+- **Early 1990s to early 2000s**
+  Variance levels are moderate and relatively smooth across maturities, with consistently higher noise at the short end of the curve.

+- **Mid-2000s surge (≈2004–2007)**
+  A pronounced increase in observation noise appears across all maturities, especially for short and intermediate tenors (3M–2Y).
+Variance levels rise sharply relative to surrounding periods, consistent with changing market structure and elevated uncertainty.

+- **Global Financial Crisis (≈2008–2009)**
+  Extremely sharp, short-lived variance spikes are observed, particularly at the short end.
+These reflect severe market dislocations, liquidity effects, and instability in observed yields.

+- **Post-2010 low-noise regime**
+  From roughly 2010 to 2019, observation noise collapses to unusually low levels across the curve, indicating exceptionally clean measurement conditions.

+- **COVID and post-COVID period (2020–2023)**
+  Observation noise increases again, led by short and intermediate maturities.
+  While less extreme than during the GFC, the increase is clearly visible and economically meaningful.

 ---

-## Interpretation

-The rolling estimates indicate that observation noise in yield curve data is both maturity-dependent and time-varying.
-Noise is highest and most regime-sensitive at the short end of the curve, while longer maturities display greater stability and lower overall measurement uncertainty.

-These results imply that observation errors are neither independent across maturities nor stationary over long samples.
-Static diagonal observation error models fail to capture the observed variation in noise magnitude and risk overstating confidence during noisier periods.
-Allowing the observation error covariance to evolve over time provides a more realistic description of measurement uncertainty and supports more stable filtering behavior.
+### 2. Strong Maturity Dependence

+Across all regimes, observation noise exhibits a clear term-structure:

+- Short maturities (3M–1Y) consistently display the highest variances and the largest regime shifts.
+- Long maturities (10Y–30Y) remain comparatively stable, even during stress periods.

+This behavior is consistent with microstructure effects, liquidity variation, and policy sensitivity being concentrated at the short end of the curve.

 ---

+### 3. Abrupt Regime Transitions Reflect Structural Change

+The sharp variance jumps observed around 2006–2009 are synchronized across maturities and persist across rolling windows.
+This behavior is inconsistent with numerical instability and instead reflects genuine deterioration in the signal-to-noise ratio of observed yields during periods of market stress.

+---

+## Modeling Implications

+These results directly challenge the validity of static diagonal observation error models:

+- Observation noise is time-varying
+- Measurement uncertainty differs substantially across maturities
+- Short-end noise dominates during stress periods

+Using a fixed diagonal observation error covariance forces the Kalman filter to misattribute measurement noise to state dynamics, degrading inference and stability.
+Rolling or adaptive covariance models provide a more realistic representation of measurement uncertainty.

+---

-## Expected vs Observed Behavior
+## Expected vs. Observed Behavior

 **Expected**
-- Smooth evolution of observation noise over time
-- Higher variance at short maturities relative to the long end
+- Higher noise at short maturities
-- Greater regime sensitivity at the front of the curve
+- Time variation in observation uncertainty
+- Elevated noise during known stress periods

 **Observed**
-- Smooth and stable rolling variance estimates across all maturities
-- A clear and persistent maturity ordering in noise magnitude
+- All expected patterns are clearly present
+- Stress periods produce sharp, coordinated variance spikes
-- Distinct regime shifts at short maturities, with comparatively stable behavior at longer horizons
+- Long maturities remain comparatively stable
+- Post-crisis regimes exhibit unusually low observation noise

-The close alignment between expected and observed behavior supports the validity of the rolling Desrosiers implementation and suggests that the estimated time variation reflects genuine changes in the measurement environment rather than numerical artifacts.
+The close alignment between expectation and observation supports both the rolling Desrosiers implementation and its interpretation as genuine observation error.

+---

+## Conclusion

+Rolling observation error variance estimates reveal that yield curve measurement noise is structured, time-varying, and maturity-dependent.
+These features are economically interpretable and statistically meaningful, providing strong motivation for abandoning static diagonal observation error assumptions in favor of adaptive covariance modeling.

 ---